Conservatism in China: Theory

 A central figure, if not principal proponent of Neoauthoritarianism, the "well-connected" Wu Jiaxiang was an advisor to Premier Zhao Ziyang, the latter being a major architect of the Deng Xiaoping reforms.

-Samuel Huntington's Political Order in Changing Societies rejected economic development or modernization as transferable to the political sphere as a mere variable of the former.
-He preconditioned democracy on institutionalization and stability, with democracy and economic change undermining or putting strain on political stability in poor circumstances.
+Samuel Huntington's 1968 Political Order in Changing Societies rejected economic development or modernization as transferable to the political sphere as a mere variable of the former.
+He preconditioned democracy on institutionalization and stability, with democracy and economic change straining if not undermining political stability in poor circumstances.
 He considered the measure of a political system to be its ability to keep order.
-Writing in the 1960s, he lauded the United States and Soviet Union equally; what the Soviet Union lacked in social justice was made up for in strong controls.
+In this regard, he lauded the United States and Soviet Union equally; what the Soviet Union lacked in social justice, it made up for in strong controls.

 Wu considered social developments like liberal democracy unable to proceed simply from new authorities.
 Democracy has to be based on the development of the market, because the market reduces the number of public decisions, the number of people seeking political power and rights for economic benefit, and therefore the "cost" of political action.
 The separation of the political and economic spheres lays a foundation for a further separation of powers, thereby negating autocracy despite the centralizing tendency of the state.
 The market also defines interests, increasing "responsibility" and thereby decreasing the possibility of bribery in preparation for democratic politics.
 On the other hand, political actions become excessive without a market, or with a mixed market, because a large number of people will seek political posts, raising the "cost" of political action and making effective consultation difficult.
 To avoid this problem, a country without a developed market has to maintain strongman politics and a high degree of centralism.